Is Your Website Generic? 5 Lazy Design Decisions that Do Damage

 Are you cutting corners with your website’s design?
 Don’t.
 Lazy design decisions output a dull, under-performing & generic website.
 Avoid these 5 lackadaisical design decisions.

 A generic website is not created accidentally.
 Uninformed design decisions, paired with avoiding brainstorming and not making the necessary time, will output a dull, underperforming, and generic website.
 Generic websites are also void of decisions backed by data and usability studies.
-The 5 most common decisions that lead to a generic website are: 1) Making the logo really big 2) Using a single font, like Arial/Verdana/Times New Roman 3) Choosing stock photography, and using it everywhere 4) Avoiding a harmonious color palette 5) Designing a generic architecture.
-Also, don't confuse generic with simple.
-"Simple" websites are scientifically better, but more because they're simpler to use by being cognizant of its details.
+The 5 most common decisions that lead to a generic website are: 1) Making the logo really big 2) Using a single font, like Arial/Verdana/Times New Roman 3) Choosing stock photography and using it everywhere 4) Overusing color, preventing a harmonious color palette 5) Resorting to an oversimplified menu architecture.
+Also, don't confuse generic with "simple".
+Simple websites are scientifically better, but more because they're simpler to use by being cognizant of its details.

 There’s certainly a time and place for lazy decisions.